-Therapy for Anorexia, Bulimia in Kennesaw, GA—Therapists and Counselors
+Therapy for Anorexia, Bulimia in Kennesaw, GA—Therapists, Counselors, and Psychologists

 There is a strong link between eating disorders and Hollywood as more and more stars are speaking publicly about their struggle with bulimia or anorexia.
 Shawn Johnson, Lily Collins, Zayn Malik, Demi Lovato, Jane Fonda, Elton John, Kesha, Zoe Kravitz, Hilary Duff, and Russell Brand are just a few who wrestle with irregular eating habits and a negatively distorted image of their body.
 But normal people—not just celebrities—struggle with eating disorders, too.
 Approximately 30 million people are fighting anorexia or bulimia right now.
 Men and women can develop eating disorders, and while bulimia and anorexia usually surface during adolescence, they can occur at any age.
 Yet, less than 10 percent of people receive the treatment they need.